int19h/jbomohi/dict/zi'ai/comments.md

 just want a word to exist for it.
 But st present, the conflicting definitions for this word make it less than desirable to me.

+## 2015-06-15T17:33:58Z — krtisfranks (comment 2022, on definition 66441, in reply to 2009)

+Re: {pe'ai}

+spheniscine wrote:
+> Yes, I have seen {pe'ai}, but I think {zai'e} / {zi'ai} has several
+> advantages over it:
+>
+> 1. Most gismu are meant to have la?c meanings by default.
+Using simple
+> terms like "block", "set", or "group" (or even say, "flying" in Magic the

+> Gathering) for a technical, specialized purpose is the realm of jargon, and
+> as such, should receive the unnegated form.
+>
+> 2. The proposed rafsi is meant as a way to disambiguate if a jargon word
+> should "trickle down" to the mainstream, or if several fields that use the
+> same jargon word intersect within a context, causing potential
+> polysemy/ambiguity.
+For example, let's say (zai'e girzu) "group" has gained
+> a very specialized meaning within the context of computers.
+Then, the lujvo
+> (samzamgri) would then refer unambiguously to this meaning.

+1. I guess that abother issue with me is that I very commonly use words in a technical sense in English, so it is more useful to me to explicitly mark when I mean them to be not-technical than when they are.
+Anyone working in a field would probably develop such a habit as well.